CenterForTheBuiltEnvironment/R-for-Building-Science/README.md

 - Engel, C. (2021) Data Wrangling with R
 - RStudio Cheatsheets for dplyr, tidyr, stringr, and forcats

-## Week 3 April 22 - During the class will be shown how to work with date and time with R. We will use the Tidyverse programming style and deepen the Lubridate library tools to:
+## Week 3 April 22 - Timeseries data

+During the class will be shown how to work with date and time with R. We will use the Tidyverse programming style and deepen the Lubridate library tools to:

 1) describe a date-time object properties (e.g. format, time-zone, etc.);
 2) create a date-time object for time series analysis in R;